finn-no/Finjinon/README.md

 ## Installation

 **Finjinon** is available through [Carthage](https://github.com/Carthage/Carthage).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Cartfile:

 ```ruby
 github 'finn-no/Finjinon'